Agents glossary

 Dataset

 A collection of records that are passed into an agent when running an eval.
-A dataset contains name
+A dataset contains name, description, number of items, created, and updated properties.

 E